SuzyAdel/Docker-Introduction/README.md

 - 🛠️ Dockerfile: Defines build instructions (base image, copy files, expose ports).

 - 🌍 Port Mapping: Allows external access to a containerized app.

+✅ Task 1 — Dockerized Web App

+- built and ran a Docker container for a static HTML app (index.html) using Nginx.

+- learned how to create a Dockerfile, build an image, and access it locally.

 ## TASK 2
 Objective
 - Install and configure a local Keycloak instance (Identity and Access Management system) using Docker Compose.